Imgur/incus/README.md

 ```

 ## Configuration
-You can configure Incus by passing environment variables:
+You can configure Incus by passing environment variables.
+Incus needs to be restarted after any variable change.

 #### CLIENT_BROADCASTS